 get_teams

-Retrieve a list of all teams configured in your Sprout Social account.
+Retrieve all teams in your Sprout Social account to manage group permissions and workflows.

 Instructions